 Another rather interesting "Mavis" found after the end of the war is the one below.

 "Mechanics of 3219 Servicing Commando, Royal Air Force (RAF), check the engines of a Japanese Kawanishi H6K 'Mavis' flying boat at Sourabaya (Soerabaja), Java, in preparation for an air test flight.
 Of interest are the markings added by Indonesian nationalists and the fact that an additional band of blue has been added to the fuselage marking by the Dutch."

 Note that the hinomaru on the fuselage and the wing are erased.
 Instead it has a Dutch flag on the fuselage and an Indonesian red/white marking under the wing.
 Note that it also used to have surrender crosses on the fuselage and under the wing (outlined in red); the one on the fuselage seems to have been also erased.

-The same Mavis later received British roundels and ATAIU SEA markings on the fuselage sides and was transported to Seletar base in Singapore as can be seen in the e-bay photo below (sorry for the poor quality).
+The same "Mavis" later received British roundels and ATAIU SEA markings on the fuselage sides and was transported to Seletar base in Singapore as can be seen in the e-bay photo below.

 Personally I think that either the plane in the photo is in overall white or more possibly RAF crew members repainted it in overall British "gray".